 |photo: Larry Huff's mate Nick|

-For album no.3, In Collaboration With the Gods, he went 'solo', producing an album that's another mixed bag, to be honest.
-There's some great playing, unsurprisingly, but he all too often lacks taste; some of the cod-classical piano licks are almost criminal.
-Although little of the (mostly instrumental) material really excites, Quatro slaps Mellotron all over the album; mostly strings, but bits of cello and flute, too.
+For his next effort, In Collaboration With the Gods, he went 'solo', producing an album that's another mixed bag, to be honest.
+There's some great playing, but he all too often lacks taste; some of the cod-classical piano licks are almost criminal.
+Although little of the (mostly instrumental) material really excites, Quatro slaps Mellotron all over the album; mostly strings, bits of cello and flute, too.
 None of the use is especially original, but there's certainly a lot of it, although a few tracks only sport a few seconds here and there.
-There's some nice pitchbend work and some passable orchestration on some tracks, although the pretentious (and copious) notes accompanying each song are a little wearing.
+Nice pitchbend work and passable orchestration on some tracks, although the pretentious (and copious) notes accompanying each song are a little wearing.
 Ave Rock Maria is a rearrangement of Beethoven's Moonlight Sonata, which takes me back to my comment about taste.
-Oh, and the following track's title is actually 'A flat...'; current HTML spec doesn't seem to have a character for the 'flat' symbol.
 As you can see here, though, there's a lovely picture of Mr. Quatro from behind, displaying his tight satin strides to their best effect.
 Very fetching.

 Dancers, Romancers, Dreamers & Schemers features far more vocal than its predecessor and suffers accordingly.
-There are some nice moments on the album, but it's an awful lot cheesier than In Collaboration..., with another couple of classical steals in Rollerbach and Pure Chopin; Bach's Toccata In Fugue (presumably a then-topical reference to Rollerball), and some Chopin I recognise but can't name.
+There are some nice moments, but it's an awful lot cheesier than In Collaboration..., with another couple of classical steals in Rollerbach and Pure Chopin; Bach's Toccata In Fugue (presumably a then-topical reference to Rollerball) and some Chopin I recognise but can't name.
 Quatro's vocals leave quite a bit to be desired, even if they were singing anything vaguely worthwhile; he really was better writing instrumentals, as his previous albums proved.
 There's less Mellotron on this album, too, although he could almost have patented that pitchbend trick, he uses it so often.